Cardiovascular and Exercise Science

 Chair, Dept. of Physical Therapy and Movement Sciences

 Specialization: Clinical applied physiology; cardiovascular health and rehabilitation; vascular response to external stimuli; exercise-induced blood flow patterns

 Assistant Professor of Kinesiology

-Specialization: effects of exercise training on chemotherapy induced side effects in cancer patients; identification of the molecular mechanisms that protect cardiac and skeletal muscle against myopathy
+Specialization: Effects of exercise training on chemotherapy-induced muscle dysfunction; identification of the molecular mechanisms that protect cardiac and skeletal muscle against myopathy

 Assoc.
 Professor of Physical Therapy and Movement Sciences